PSH-ZW/psi-anaytics/Readme.md

 ####Program Flow
 Whenever we perform operations in Bahmni related to adding a new patient, program enrollment or creating an encounter, an event record will be created in the `event_records` table in OpenMRS DB.
-The `category` column contains the category of the event, eg patient, enrollment etc, and the `object` column contains the uuid reference of the column in the respected table.
+The `category` column contains the category of the event, eg patient, encounter etc, and the `object` column contains the uuid reference of the column in the respected table.

 When we start the application, the JobScheduler gets triggered.
 It picks up cron jobs for Patient, Enrollment and Encounter from the analytics_cron_job table in analytics db and starts them.
 It picks up a `FlatteningTask` bean with the name specified in the cronJob settings.
 We have three implementations for this FlatteningTask interface, `PatientTask`, `EncounterEventBasedJob` and `ProgramEnrollmentTask` for the flattening of patient, encounter and enrollment respectively.